PowerShell/ContainerProvider/README.md

 	Find-Package -provider ContainerImage -Name *shield* -Culture es-es | Save-Package -Path .

 #### Inventory installed Container images
-You can inventory what Container images are installed, using PackageManagement Get-Package cmdlet.
+You can inventory what Container images are installed, using Get-ContainerImage cmdlet.

 ##### Example 1: Inventory what Container images are installed in the local machine.
-	Get-Package –provider ContainerImage
+	Get-ContainerImage

 ### Migrate from Windows Server 2016 Technical Preview 4 (TP4) to Windows Server 2016 Technical Preview 5 (TP5)
 The ContainerImage provider version 0.6.x.x only works with the TP5 hosts.
 If you have an old TP4 host, although you can still install this version of ContainerImage provider, you will run into an error when trying to use any of the cmdlets mentioned above.